spring-projects-experimental/spring-boot-thin-launcher/README.md

 "thin.dryrun" (to any value except "false").
-In fact, since you don't need the application code for this (except the `META-INF/thin.properties`), you could run only the launcher, or the wrapper whioch is contained in the launcher for convenience.
+In fact, since you don't need the application code for this (except the `META-INF/thin.properties`), you could run only the launcher, or the wrapper which is contained in the launcher for convenience.
 This is a useful trick for laying down a file system layer in a container image, for example.